erikandersson96/portfolio-project-five/README.md

 ---
 ## Technologies

-Technologies that I used for `AndWatch's` website project is the following down below.
+The technologies that I used for `AndWatch's` website project are the following down below.

 #### Programming Languages